 The film competition was judged by a professionally diverse jury, which consisted of: Maria Guta, World VR Forum’s Director of Programming and Freelance Artist; Vincent Ravalec, an Independent Writer, Screen Writer and Producer; Steve Brown, CEO of Ignite Channel; Erinrose Sullivan, Digital Marketing Consultant at BrightLab; and Claire Lee, an Associate Researcher in Physics at CERN.

-CineGlobe’s mission is to challenge the perceived separation between science and art with the goal to demonstrate that for a holistic world view, you need to understand both culture and the fundamental research to try to open people’s minds.
+According to Hartman, CineGlobe’s mission is to challenge the perceived separation between Science and Art with the goal to demonstrate that for a holistic world view, you need to understand both culture and the fundamental research to try to open people’s minds.

 Despite Hartman’s hesitation with creating a film festival that would blend divergent disciplines, the results surpassed all expectations.
 After showing seven or eight short films over a couple of days, the response was so strong that the second edition grew to a multi-day format with a much larger programme.
 The first edition took place in 2007.
-Though, there have been long intervals between editions of two to three-year gaps between the editions and one-year gaps between the last four, CineGlobe gained its deserving popularity among independent filmmakers.
+Variant intervals of one to three years between the editions did not prevent CineGlobe from gaining its deserving popularity among independent filmmakers.

 Film Competition 2017